cschotte/blog/content/posts/my-home-and-office-network-setup.md

 ## Internet

-In the Netherlands we are blest with fast and affordable internet, we have options like cable, fiber, and VSDL.
+In the Netherlands we are blessed with fast and affordable internet, we have options like cable, fiber, and VSDL.
 For my home and office, I use a 500/500 Mbit fiber connection from my local ISP (KPN).
 Running [Speedtest](https://www.speedtest.net/) and [Fast](https://fast.com/) (from Netflix) gives me a good understanding of how fast it is.

 ![Speedtest](/images/my-home-and-office-network-setup/UniFi_speedtest.png)